joleel3389/sep11-freedom-project/tool/learning-log.md

         * Use it by surrounding your variable with a double curly bracket on both sides.
 Such as `{{number}}` or ``{{name}}``
         * You will then be able to properly define this variable in your JavaScript "script" tags.
 * Importing vue functions
-    * You can import Vue functions into the script tag of your HTML page like so
+    * You can import Vue functions into the script tag of your HTML page shown below
         * This allows you to actually use these functions on your page
 ```js
 const { createApp, ref } = Vue